All Episodes

 This violated her rights.

-So when the boy showed up at Scrual wearing pink tennis shoes, we're talking a five-year-old here.
+So when the boy showed up at Scruel wearing pink tennis shoes, we're talking a five-year-old here.

-The parents contacted the scruel and wanted something done to protect their child from bullying, despite the fact that the scrual currently has an anti-bullying policy.
+The parents contacted the Scruel and wanted something done to protect their child from bullying, despite the fact that the Scruel currently has an anti-bullying policy.

-The changes needed according to transgender groups because a revolutionary change would comfort the tiny number of kids and youths who wish to change their sex.
+The change is needed, according to transgender groups, because a revolutionary change would comfort the tiny number of kids and utes who wish to change their sex.

 Okay.